-Taste of Hope is an annual fundraiser that provides critical operating funds for our program, especially for replacing our worn out 15 passenger van!
+TASTE OF HOPE is an annual fundraiser that provides critical operating funds for our program, especially for replacing our worn out 15 passenger van!
 We are celebrating the many years of success in lifting Berks County families out of the unimaginable circumstance of homelessness, and teaching them how not to be homeless again.
-We hope you can join us at the Crown Plaza on Wednesday, September 21, 2016 at 5 p.m.
-The event will include a fall themed sit down dinner, live testimonies from former guests of our program, live and silent auction items and more.
+We hope you can join us at the Crowne Plaza, 1741 Papermill Road, Wyomissing, on Wednesday, September 21, 2016 from 5 p.m. to 8:30 p.m.
+The event will include a fall themed sit down dinner, success stories from former guests of our program, live and silent auction items and more.
 We would be honored to have you be a part of the evening of celebration.

 The VOICES section of the Reading Eagle on 2/2/16 had a theme of LGBTQ, and included an article in which Summer Gaskin, Family Promise of Berks U-Turn program case manager was interviewed.
 A homeless teen is legally defined as a teen not living with a biological parent or legal guardian.
 A teen staying with a friend or other relative is technically homeless.
 Often their living situation is less stable than that.
 The article says that family rejection is often the cause of LGBTQ teen homelessness.
 Family Promise is here to help.